Let us talk more about baseball in London

 - John Sterling has a little over a year to come up with a home run call that involves “Brexit.” yes, I know that may alienate half of the British population, but Sterling alienates a lot of Americans too, so it’ll put everyone in the proper mood for a Yankees game;

-- If Aaron Judge and Alex Cora come out to argue with an umpire, they are required to start off with “Wot’s all this, then?”
+- If Aaron Boone and Alex Cora come out to argue with an umpire, they are required to start off with “Wot’s all this, then?”

 Finally, let us circle back to this whole “Mookie Betts is related to future royalty” thing.
 From what I understand this Meghan Markle is a nice woman and I wish her the best of things in life.
 That said, while I’ve got some English blood in my veins and while I’ll cop to being something of an Anglophile, I can’t abide monarchy, and especially can’t abide it infiltrating our National Pastime.